Blue Bay, Curaçao

 Blue Bay (Dutch: Blauwbaai) is a beach on the Caribbean island of Curaçao, located close to the fishermen's village of Sint-Michiel to the north-west of Willemstad.
 The beach is named after a plantation "Blaauw" that was located nearby.
 There are several restaurants at the beach and golf course.
 The beach is used for snorkeling and diving, because of its crystal-clear water.
-Near by you will find a golf course and a hockey pitch.
-The Blue Bay Sculpture Garden is located nearby in a tourist resort.
+Nearby you will find a golf course and a hockey pitch.
+The Blue Bay Sculpture Garden is located nearby in a tourist resort called Blue Bay Curaçao Golf & Beach resort.